flynx/object.js/README.md

 mixinFlat(<root>, <object>, ..)
 	-> <object>
 ```
-This is like `Object.assign(..)` but copies property objects rather than
+This is like `Object.assign(..)` but copies property descriptors rather
-property values.
+than property values.

 ### `makeRawInstance(..)`